Raymond Enners: Vietnam War and death

 On September 18, 1968, Lt.
 Enners was serving as platoon leader with Company A, 1st Battalion, 11th Infantry Brigade, Americal Division in a combat sweep near the village of Ha Thanh in South Vietnam.
 His platoon was outflanked and ambushed by a camouflaged People's Army of Vietnam (PAVN) squad amongst the hills while they crossed a small valley.
 A leader of Enners' squad was severely wounded and fell within twenty meters of the PAVN.
 The squad leader called for help, and Lt.
 Enners attempted to rescue him despite strong enemy fire.

 Lt.
 Enners advanced his position from one hundred meters back to a dike that sheltered his forward squad twenty meters shy of the wounded squad leader.
 He dispersed his men to provide cover fire at the hostiles.
 He and another squad leader then made it to within ten meters of the wounded squad leader.
 The PAVN lobbed grenades at them and forced them back to the dike.
 Lt.
 Enners continued to maneuver his men closer to the enemy so they could provide better cover.
 He then ran into the crossfire to reach the wounded squad leader.
 After reaching him, Lt.
 Enners applied first aid and picked him up to bring him to the medics.
 When Lt.
 Enners was within fifteen meters of the enemy, a PAVN machine gun barrage killed him.

 In 2016, Richard Enners authored the book "Heart of Gray", the story about his brother, Lt.
 Raymond J. Enners, Alpha Company, 1-20th Infantry, 11th Brigade and his courage and sacrifice in Vietnam.

-Military Awards Received
+Military awards received

 Enners received the Distinguished Service Cross, the Bronze Star Medal, and the Purple Heart posthumously for his service in South Vietnam.
 His name is listed on the Vietnam War Memorial and one of the athletic hallways at West Point is named in his memory.